Disinvestment: Others

 Myanmar (formerly Burma) has also been the target of disinvestment campaigns (most notably the Massachusetts Burma Law initiated by the state of Massachusetts).
 Divestment campaigns have also been directed against Saudi Arabia due to allegations of "gender apartheid".
 The University of California, Riverside's Hillel chapter has a Saudi Divestment petition circulating as of 2007.

 In 2007, several major international and Canadian oil companies threatened to withdraw investment from the province of Alberta because of a proposed increase in royalty rates.

 Criticism

-Some hold that divestment campaigns are based on a fundamental misunderstanding of how stock markets work.
+Some hold that disinvestment campaigns are based on a fundamental misunderstanding of how stock markets work.
 John Silber, former president of Boston University, observed that while boycotting a company's products would actually affect their business, "once a stock issue has been made, the corporation doesn't care whether you sell it, burn it, or anything else, because they've already got all the money they're ever going to get from that stock.
 So they don't care."

 Regarding the more specific case of South Africa, John Silber recalled: